eliotis/taiga-ui/projects/addon-editor/README.md

 `WORK IN PROGRESS`

-> Tools for creating rich text editor in Angular
+> Tools for creating a rich text editor in Angular

-It's a part of [**Taiga UI**](https://github.com/TinkoffCreditSystems/taiga-ui) that is fully-treeshakable Angular UI Kit consisting of multiple base libraries and several add-ons
+It's part of [**Taiga UI**](https://github.com/TinkoffCreditSystems/taiga-ui) that is a fully-treeshakable Angular UI Kit consisting of multiple base libraries and several add-ons

 ## How to install